dml-cth/deep-machine-learning/instructions/02_google_cloud_instructions.md

 - Access the console menu.
 - Navigate to `Compute Engine` -> `VM Instances`, where you can see your instances (e.g. like below).
 - Unless started already, select the instance you want to start, and click on the start button at the top of the page (the play symbol).
   - If the instance does not start due to an availability issue, try creating an instance in another region/zone instead.
-Note however that if you have a limit of 1 for the "GPUs (all regions)" quota, you will need to delete the previously created instance before creating another one. **Tip**: In order to preserve the work you have done, there is a possibility to first create a "machine image" from the current instance, then delete the instance, and finally use the machine image when creating the new instance.
+Note, however, that if you have a limit of 1 for the "GPUs (all regions)" quota, you will need to delete the previously created instance before creating another one. **Tip**: In order to preserve the work you have done, there is a possibility to first create a "machine image" from the current instance, then delete the instance, and finally use the machine image when creating the new instance.
 However, we do not provide detailed instructions on this.
 Furthermore, if you are unsure about this, always make sure to backup your work in a way that you are confident with.
 - When the instance has started, click on the `SSH` symbol (as seen below), in order to connect to it.<br />
   ![Running instance](figs/gcp-running-vm-instance.png)
 - Now, the Google Cloud Shell, which is basically a browser-based Linux terminal, will open up, and it will automatically connect to your instance through an SSH session.
   - It can take a little while for the instance to get ready after startup, such that you can connect to it.
 E.g. if you get the error message "Connection via Cloud Identity-Aware Proxy Failed", try to wait a little while and connect again.
 - If it is your first time connecting to the instance:
-  - You will be prompted to install Nvidia drivers, say YES here.
+  - You will be prompted to install Nvidia drivers, type `y` (YES) there.
     - **Note**: If NVIDIA drivers fails to install for some reason, you can install them manually after the machine has started:
     ```
     curl https://raw.githubusercontent.com/GoogleCloudPlatform/compute-gpu-installation/main/linux/install_gpu_driver.py --output install_gpu_driver.py